cap-js/docs/security/data-protection-privacy.md

 Dependent on the business scenario, custom CDS models served by CAP runtime will most likely contain personal data that is also stored in a backing service.

-CAP provides a [rich set of tools](../security/aspects) to protect from unauthorized access to business data, including personal data.
+CAP provides a [rich set of tools](../security/aspects) to protect the application from unauthorized access to business data, including personal data.
 Furthermore, it helps applications to provide [higher-level DPP-related functions](#dpp-support) such as data retrieval.

 ::: warning